UAPHunters/uaphunters-web/index.markdown

 ### Problem statement

 Currently, our understanding of UAP/UFO phenomena relies on slow-drip leaks, incomplete low-quality videos from questionable sources, and information of unknown integrity.
-The truth has been disproportionately restricted to the chosen few for too long.
+The truth has been unfairly restricted to the chosen few for too long.